-My class of fifty-seven students was permitted provisional entry to the school on April 20, but on June 14, the day before the Sapporo Jinja (shrine) festival, the head teacher announced that entry exams would be held from the sixteenth.
-Naturally this was very sudden and we all got quite a shock, so there was certainly no enjoying the festival for me - just frantic preparations for the exams.
-The results of these exams were that thirty made it into the full course, twenty into the abbreviated course, and seven failed altogether.
+My class of 57 students was permitted provisional entry to the school on April 20, but on June 14, the day before the Sapporo Jinja festival, the head teacher announced that entry exams would be held from the 16th.
+Naturally this was very sudden and we all got quite a shock, so there was certainly no enjoying the festival for me-just frantic preparations for the exams.
+The result of these exams was that 30 made it into the full course, 20 into the abbreviated course and 7 failed altogether.
 We had no warning about these exams, were told nothing when we applied, and few had even thought about the abbreviated course.
-There was nothing we could do however, and there were some who thought of leaving the dormitory, but in the end we consoled each other and obeyed orders.
-Naturally those who ended up in the abbreviated course were not happy in themselves, nor were those in the full course, and two years and four months later at events like our farewell party following graduation, while the atmosphere was harmonious, there was also an air of sadness.
-Following the exams there had been a series of regrettable events such as the organized absence from classes after the Ishikirisan Marathon and the Ishikari incident, then in February of the following year the knifing, and in the end there were only seven of us left.
+There was nothing we could do however, and there were some who thought of quitting the school, but in the end we consoled each other and obeyed orders.
+Naturally those who ended up in the abbreviated course felt betrayed and resentful, as did those in the full course, and two years and four months later at events like our farewell party following graduation, while the atmosphere was harmonious, there was also an air of regret.
+Following the exams there had been a series of regrettable events such as the boycotts of classes after the Ishikirisan Marathon and the Ishikari incident, then in February of the following year the knifing, and in the end there were only seven of us left.

-Out of consideration for my position I will say no more about the matters I have touched upon here. (ibid. pp. 247-8)
+Out of consideration for my position I will say no more about the matters I have touched upon here. (pp. 247-48)